Bedford Girls’ School, Bedford

 The school day is the same for everyone: 8.30am – 4pm.
 There’s a breakfast club from 7.30am, where girls can pay for what they have on the day and parents are welcome to join them.
 In the evenings, girls can stay until 7pm.
 Wraparound care is at no extra cost and the girls are free to make use of it as and when they need it – a huge added bonus for parents!

 Good for: I think this school could sway parents who are firmly in the state education camp, as while yes, this is an independent school with frankly stunning facilities it feels completely unstuffy.
 The girls know how lucky they are but there’s not so much as a sniff of entitlement.

 Not for: Despite it’s rich heritage BGS feels undoubtedly modern – both physically and in its thinking, so parents dreaming of a traditional set-up in a historic rural setting might take some convincing.
 It’s in no way a protective sorority-style bubble.
 There’s a big emphasis on what goes on in the wider world, being open minded and giving the girls choice about their education and future, so parents need to be on board with that too.

 Dare to disagree?
 Don’t take my word for it.
-Whilst large Open Morning visits to the school are not physically possible at the moment, it is now possible to book individual visits or small group tours.
-You can arrange a visit by contacting the Admissions team on 01234 361918 or via the email below.
+Whilst Open Mornings and visits to the school are not physically possible at the moment, you can book a virtual meeting with the Senior Leadership team online or contact the Admissions team on 01234 361918 or via the email below for more information.